Carissella/PWA-Text-Editor/README.md

  ## Usage

-  1. Create your own repository using the starter code by cloning the starter code repository.
+  1. Please create your own repository using the starter code by cloning the starter code repository.
   2. In order to launch the backend code and serve the client code aswell, run npm run start from the root directory.
   3. IndexedDB will create a database store when the text editor is opened.
   4. When you enter text content and then close the DOM window, the text content is saved with the IndexedDB.